AJEvans/dbexamples/src/site/markdown/index.md

 ## Introduction

-Project builds a jar-based app that reads in Climate Research Unit Time Series 2.1 files gridded files, parses and transforms them, and writes them to a variety of outputs (flat-file; <span title="Structured Query Language">SQL</span> database; distributed filesystem).
+Project builds a jar-based app that reads in Climate Research Unit Time Series 2.1 files gridded files, parses and transforms them, and writes them to a variety of outputs (flat-file; <span style="text-decoration: underline dotted gray;" title="Structured Query Language">SQL</span> database; distributed filesystem).
 A test file is [available online](https://jbasoftware.com/files/jba-software-code-challenge-data-transformation.zip).
 A set of [notes](notes.html) is available for the software internals, data outputs, and design reasoning.
 The application is written in the Java language for portability.